Acoustic Blues

 Apply online as you register.
 Please note that except in rare cases, scholarships are available for tuition only.
 Centrum requires a $50 deposit of scholarship applicants, which is fully refundable if you are unable to attend.

-If you are interested in volunteering, or a work trade position, please contact Mary Hilts at mhilts@centrum (dot) org.
+If you are interested in a work trade position, please contact Mary Hilts at mhilts@centrum (dot) org.

 Cancellation/Refund Policy

-Full payment is due June 17, 2024.
-If your full payment is not made at this time, your registration will be canceled; $100 of your deposit is nonrefundable.
+Full payment is due June 18, 2025.
+If your full payment is not made at this time, your registration could be canceled; $100 of your deposit is nonrefundable.

 Meals